 A user-friendly web application for the state available with data sourced from all the relevant authorised publications of the government/non-government organisations for different levels of geography.

-Institutional Consultancy for Development of DevInfo database
+Development of DevInfo database

 UNICEF, Asmara, Eritrea